-We earn a commission from brands listed on this site.
-This influences the order and manner in which these listings are presented.
+We earn commissions from brands listed on this site, which influences how listings are presented.

 Advertising Disclosure

-Last Updated: Apr 2024
+Last Updated: Nov 2024

-Top 10 Best Running Apps
+Top 10 Best Free Running Tracking Apps

 Using mobile phones or wearable devices, running apps track progress, provide useful statistics and motivate runners to persevere.